codefresh-io/docs.codefresh.io/_docs/terms-and-privacy-policy/sla-credit.md

 **2.2.
 Right to Cancel**.

+* (i) In the event that the Achieved Uptime Percentage is less than the Target Uptime Percentage in three consecutive calendar months (a “<b>Triggering Event</b>”), Client shall have the right to cancel the agreement (the “<b>Cancellation Right</b>”) by providing Codefresh written notice of such cancellation (a “<b>Cancellation Notice</b>”) within 14 days after the last day of the calendar month in which the Triggering Event arose (the “<b>Triggering Month</b>”).
+If Client does not provide a Cancellation Notice within 14 days after the last day of the Triggering Month, the Cancellation Right arising with respect to the Triggering Event shall expire.</p>

+* (ii) Exercise of a Cancellation Right pursuant to this SLA will be Client’s sole and exclusive remedy, and the entire liability of Codefresh, for any failure to achieve the Target Uptime Percentage or any breach of this SLA.

 {::nomarkdown}

 <p style='margin-left:12px;text-indent:5px'>(i)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the event that the Achieved Uptime Percentage is less than the Target Uptime Percentage in three consecutive calendar months (a “<b>Triggering Event</b>”), Client shall have the right to cancel the agreement (the “<b>Cancellation Right</b>”) by providing Codefresh written notice of such cancellation (a “<b>Cancellation Notice</b>”) within 14 days after the last day of the calendar month in which the Triggering Event arose (the “<b>Triggering Month</b>”).
 If Client does not provide a Cancellation Notice within 14 days after the last day of the Triggering Month, the Cancellation Right arising with respect to the Triggering Event shall expire.</p>